 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-urban fantasy that was published by ROC on April 5, 2016 and has 384 pages.
+urban fantasy in eBook edition that was published by ROC on April 5, 2016 and has 384 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Raven Cursed, An Apple for the Creature, Death's Rival, Blood Trade, Kicking It, Blood in Her Veins, Mercy Blade, Bloodring, Seraphs

 Tenth in the Jane Yellowrock urban fantasy series set in New Orleans and revolving around Jane, a Cherokee skinwalker and rogue vampire hunter.
 If you’re interested, there is a chronological listing of the Jane Yellowrock books on my website.